Hanedv01/Plant-Monitor/README.md

 Steps that you needed to do for your computer.
 Installation of Node.js, extra drivers, etc.

+This section contains two guides.
+First, how to update the firmware on the Raspberry Pi Pico.
+This is necessary for the Raspberry Pi to be able to run Python code.

+1. Install [Python]( https://www.python.org/downloads/) and [VS Code](https://code.visualstudio.com/download) on your computer if you don’t have them already.
+2. Open VS Code and install the Pymakr extension.
+This is done by opening the tab “Extensions” in the left side menu (can also be done with Ctrl+Shift+X), searching for “Pymakr” and clicking “Install”.
+3. Update the firmware:
+	1. Download the [firmware](https://micropython.org/download/RPI_PICO_W/).
+Select the latest edition from “Releases”.
+	2. Carefully insert the USB-Cable into the Raspberry Pi Pico.
+It cannot be inserted fully, a small gap will be left.
+	3. Hold down the BOOTSEL button on the Raspberry Pi while inserting the USB Cable into your computer.
+	4. A new drive called RPI-RP2 should open on your computer.
+Copy/paste the firmware that you downloaded into this drive.
+Wait until the drive closes down by itself.
+You should be ready to code now!

+All of the steps above are required regardless of what device you want to create with your Raspberry Pi.
+What follows are the steps specific to this project.

 # Putting everything together
 How is all the electronics connected?
 Describe all the wiring, good if you can show a circuit diagram.
 Be specific on how to connect everything, and what to think of in terms of resistors, current and voltage.
 Is this only for a development setup or could it be used in production?